tesoro-cs/undysfunctional-mapping-functions/README.md

 # undysfunctional-mapping-functions
-*A pile of JS functions for use in Beat Saber NE maps.*
+*A pile of functions for use in Beat Saber NE maps.*

 ---